Philipp15b/php-i18n/README.md

 ?>
 ```

-This very basic extension of the i18n class replaces the default implementation of the `getUserLangs()`-method and only uses the GET parameter 'language' and the session parameter 'userlanguage'.
+This very basic extension only uses the GET parameter 'language' and the session parameter 'userlanguage'.
 You see that this method must return an array.

-**Note that this example function is insecure**: `getUserLangs()` also has to escape the results or else i18n will load every file!
+**Note that this example function is insecure**: `getUserLangs()` also has to escape the results or else i18n will [include arbitrary files](https://en.wikipedia.org/wiki/File_inclusion_vulnerability).
+The default implementation is safe.

 ## Fork it!